The questions behind my work.

 What happens to judgment when evidence threatens identity, integrity, certainty, or group meaning?

-The work asks when people defend, revise, blame, or reinterpret, and keeps claims tied to the design that produced them.
+I look at when people defend, revise, blame, or reinterpret — and tie each claim back to the design that produced it.

 - When the Specter of the Past Haunts Current Groups: Psychological Antecedents of Historical Blame